msalemor/kubecluster/Azure-README.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-**Important:** The output of this command provides instructions to get the credentials to log into the cluster and the keys to add other nodes.
+**Important:** The output of this command provides instructions on:
+1. How to get the credentials to log into the cluster
+2. The join command with the token and key to add other nodes.
 Make sure to backup the keys to be able to connect other nodes.

-To start using your cluster, you need to run the following as a regular user:
+To start using your cluster, you need to run the following commands as a regular user after the command above has run (you will see these lines listed as part of the output):

 ```
 mkdir -p $HOME/.kube